lanceleau02/Introduction-to-Big-O-Notation/README.md

 > Note: no additional memory (beyond the stack frame) is used because the function does not store intermediate variables or create new data structures.

 The total space complexity is determined by the depth of recursion, which is proportional to $n$.
 Hence, the overall space complexity of the function is $O(n)$.

-In other words, the space complexity is going to scale linearly while the size of the input and the space required to execute this function is going to scale proportionally with the size of the input.

 ## V. Sources & References